-To ensure that the institution meets the standard set by the Board of Governors, the Office of Academic Affairs will monitor teaching loads annually, including independent study courses (in compliance with UNC Charlotte Guidelines for Undergraduate Independent Study), overloads (in compliance with University Policy 101.15, Additional Compensation for Professional Services to the University), and course reductions.
-The dean is responsible for reporting to the Provost all faculty course reductions for the reporting year as part of the college annual report.
-The Provost will review all reports to ensure that instructional productivity is at acceptable levels
+To ensure that the institution meets the standard set by the Board of Governors, the Office of Academic Affairs will monitor teaching loads annually, including independent study courses (in compliance with UNC Charlotte Guidelines for Undergraduate Independent Study), overloads (in compliance with University Policy 101.15, Additional Compensation for Professional Services to the University), and workloads..
+The dean is responsible for certifying to the Provost assigned workload and percentage of faculty time dedicated to teaching, research/creative activities and service over the calendar year, and articulating the workload and percentage of faculty time in each faculty member’s annual review letter.
+The Provost will review all reports to ensure that instructional productivity is at acceptable levels and the institution will compile an annual report of faculty activity to be presented to the Board of Trustees in accordance with UNC system policy.

-Related issues:

-These guidelines must be interpreted in light of other policies including but not limited to the Carnegie definition for a course credit and accreditation requirements for faculty qualifications.